black & white photograph of the building Parnassuweg 220 with a few newly planted trees

 The preparatory phase of the construction will begin in November.
 For the latest updates from the contractor, please consult this website (in Dutch).

-Statement 7 Oct.
+Update 7 Oct.
 2022

 The Amsterdam City Council (the gemeenteraad) has voted in favour of the new zoning plan for Parnassusweg 220.
 This positive decision marks a major step forward towards the establishment of the new museum for contemporary art in Amsterdam.